Cathy347Le/made-from-scratch/notes.md

 Similar to checking on local browser http://localhost:5000/api/products but it is more readable.
 Postman also you to do all the HTTP request.
 Local browser can just handle GET request.

-- Update error handling and add custom error handling
+#### ERROR HANDLING

+- THEN/CATCH method - render the error message on the browser instead of console.log the error
+- ASYNC/AWAIT handles error using the TRY/CATCH structure, but can be messy when you have so many routes to do.
+You can use express-async-handler to handle your exceptions in a cleaner way

 ### Things to do Later

 - Update React Router to v6
-- Figure out why error handling is not working
+- Figure out why error handling is not working - need to install `npm i express-async-handler`